Post-Conviction Relief Act Petition Lawyers in Philadelphia, PA

 The failure to raise meritorious issues on appeal where those issues were properly preserved by the defense attorney at trial,

 The failure to hire an expert witness when necessary for the defense; and

 The failure to file post-sentence motions or a direct appeal when requested by the defendant.

-There are countless other issues which could potentially be raised, and identifying meritorious issues requires a thorough review of the transcripts as well as a full investigation of the case to see if there was something that original counsel missed.
+There are countless other issues which could potentially be raised, and identifying strong issues requires a thorough review of the transcripts as well as a full investigation of the case to see if there was something that original defense lawyer missed.

 What is the standard for ineffective assistance of counsel?